 - Provide three contacts for letters of recommendation

-- Portfolios are recommended but not required of the First Professional degree; however, portfolios are required for the Advanced Professional degree.
+- Portfolios are required for the Advanced Professional degree.
 Advanced professionals should submit examples of most recent work.
 Team projects must clearly note your contribution to the project.

 International students have additional admissions requirements.

 The department has the following deadlines:

 - Applications submitted after March 15 will only be considered if there is space available in the program.